-Interest in issued securities: 1,000,000 ordinary shares\
+Interest in issued securities: 1,000,000 ordinary shares

+10,000,000 performance rights

 ASX-listed company directorships (last three years): Minrex Resources Ltd (current)

-Calima Energy Ltd (current) Caprice Resources Ltd (current)
+Calima Energy Ltd (current)

+Caprice Resources Ltd (current)

+Amani Gold Limited (current)

+Earths Energy Limited (current)

-\ Glenn Whiddon has no relevant interest in the shares held by 6466 Investments Pty Ltd. Jane Whiddon is the controller of this entity.
+Glenn Whiddon has no relevant interest in the shares held by 6466 Investments Pty Ltd. Jane Whiddon is the controller of this entity.
 They are included for good corporate governance purposes.

-Details of other Directors of the Company during the year are:
+There were no other Directors of the Company during the year.